danielpalme/ReportGenerator/README.md

 </div>

+## License
+- ReportGenerator is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)
+- You can support the project by [becoming a sponsor](https://github.com/sponsors/danielpalme).
+I encourage you to do so, especially if you are using ReportGenerator for commercial projects.

 ## Getting started
 *ReportGenerator* is a commandline tool which works with full .NET Framework and .NET Core.
 Use the online [configuration tool](https://danielpalme.github.io/ReportGenerator/usage.html) to get started quickly.